Pain Killers Addiction and Abuse

 - There is nothing friends or family can do to help: While you can’t force an addicted person to quit, there are many methods you can use to improve the situation.

 How Do Painkillers Affect the Brain and Body?

 Abusing painkillers can result in harmful effects on the brain and body.
 While some damage may occur after short-term use, the most significant changes to your brain and body generally occur when you’ve abused painkillers for a long time.
-Prolonged use can lead to the brain and body adjusting to these medications over time, affecting the normal bodily functions that are essential to ensuring overall health.
+Prolonged use can lead to the brain and body adjusting over time, affecting the normal bodily functions that are essential for ensuring overall health.

 How dangerous is Painkiller Abuse?

-Painkiller abuse leads to addiction and many other dangers which are often ignored, because these drugs are legal and often prescribed by a doctor.
+Painkiller abuse leads to addiction and many other dangers which are often ignored.
+This is because these drugs are legal and often prescribed by a doctor.
 However, using prescription painkillers against your doctor’s orders poses some serious risks to your health, including dangerous side effects.
 Dependence on painkillers can also occur; in some cases, the dangers don’t surface until it’s too late.

 Can Painkillers be used legally?